reidhansell/SimpleBB/README.md

 ## Quick Start

 ```
-# change default.json file in config folder
+# create default.json inside of config/

-# this file is located in config/default.json

-# add uri of your mongodb connection for example
+# file path will look like simplebb/config/default.json

+# add the following code and fill it out accordingly

+{
- "mongoURI": "mongodb://localhost/dev-social",
+  "mongoURI": "",

+  "jwtSecret": "",
+}

 ```